Defendor707/rasch_analyzer/replit.md

 - **Answer Input System**: Teachers submit all answers in a compact text format (e.g., "1a2b3c32a+33b++43(ayb)44(alisher Navoiy)"), which is parsed by `bot/utils/answer_parser.py`.
 The parser supports standard 4-option questions, extended options (5-26 options using + notation), and text-based answers (using parentheses notation).
 - **Text Answer Questions**: For text-based answer questions, students type their answers directly in the chat instead of selecting from inline keyboard options.
 The system compares student text input with the correct answer (case-insensitive) during grading.
 - **Auto-Complete Suggestion**: When all questions are answered, the system automatically suggests test completion with a prominent button, while also providing navigation to unanswered questions if any remain.
 - **Data Handling**: Employs `pandas` for data manipulation, including automatic numeric conversion and handling mixed data types with error coercion.
-A dedicated "File Analyzer" mode allows users to clean and standardize data (e.g., renaming columns to "Savol_1").
+A dedicated "File Analyzer" mode allows users to clean and standardize data (e.g., renaming columns to "Savol_1"). **Evalbee Format Support (2025-10-29):** The File Analyzer now automatically detects and processes Evalbee exported files, extracting only the "Q X Marks" columns (student scores 0/1) while removing "Q X Options", "Q X Key", and all metadata columns (Total Marks, Grade, Rank, Correct Answers, etc.).
+This enables seamless Rasch analysis of Evalbee test results.
 - **Payment System**: Integrated with Telegram Stars for per-analysis payments, managed by a `PaymentManager` that handles invoice creation, pre-checkout, and successful payment callbacks.
 An admin panel allows toggling between free and paid modes and configuring pricing.
 - **Error Handling**: Enhanced error handling provides clear messages, guiding users when data needs cleaning or is improperly formatted.
 - **Multi-bot architecture**: Separate bots for teacher and student functionalities, ensuring distinct workflows.